 In both Campanion and CampInTouch, you will find a Medication Instructions form.
 In addition to uploading the completed form, please print and insert it in the plastic bag with medications brought to camp.
 This will help facilitate communication with nursing staff on Opening Day.

-All non-rescue medications are held in the Infirmary and dispensed by the camp nurse (RN or licensed physician).
+All non-rescue medications are held in the healthcare center and dispensed by the healthcare supervisor (RN, PA, or MD).
 She will be responsible for making sure your daughter receives her medication as prescribed.
-If your daughter's medication dosage has changed within two weeks before arriving at camp, please make certain the nurse is made aware of this.
-We are aware that older campers are capable of regulating their own medication; however, due to liability factors, all medications must be dispensed through our Infirmary.
+If your daughter's medication dosage has changed within two weeks before arriving at camp, please make certain the healthcare supervisor is made aware of this.
+We are aware that older campers are capable of regulating their own medication; however, due to liability factors, all medications must be dispensed through our healthcare center.

-Common medications, such as pain relievers and antihistamines (a full list is on our health forms), are stocked in our Infirmary and dispensed by the camp nurse as needed.
+Common medications, such as pain relievers and antihistamines (a full list is on our Camper Healthcare Recommendations form), are stocked in our healthcare center and dispensed by the healthcare supervisor as needed.
 Therefore, it is not necessary to bring these types of medications to camp.

 Meals at CJL are prepared by our trained dietitian and staff, and are served family-style in the camp dining hall.
 Given adequate notice, we can accommodate campers who are vegetarian and have moderate food allergies and sensitivities, and we work to help these girls become strong self-advocates for their needs.

 When you register for camp using our online application, you will have the opportunity to provide detailed information about any special dietary needs or restrictions for your camper (vegetarian, lactose intolerant, gluten free, food allergies, diabetic, etc.).
-If your camper has food allergies, please indicate the severity of each allergy.
+If your camper has food allergies, please indicate the severity of each allergy – such as inhalation, ingestion, contact, or a multiple of these.

 Unfortunately, we do not have the ability to accommodate all special diets.
 We do not serve vegan, kosher, or Paleo meals, and we are unable to ensure a dye-free diet or avoid cross contamination in the kitchen for those with very severe food allergies.